carlneuhaus/C-library-for-Pushbullet/README.md

 At the moment you are only able to push a 'note' to your devices.

 INSTALLATION
-To use you only need to include the push.c library in your program and have push.c in your program folder.
+To use you only need to include the push.h library in your program and have push.h in your program folder.

 USUAGE
 Before you can push you must call setup().